latifkabir/CLAS12/DataExplorer/README.md

 To be done for upcoming updates
 -------------------------------

-1. Replace file path by file chooser utility.
-2. Allow selection of more than one file.
-Use run number box for specific file number of selected files.
-3. Remove redundant enter or set button with auto set upon selection.
+1. Remove redundant enter or set button with auto set upon selection.
-4. Add custom style for plots, title, stats, axis.
-Show stat box.
-5. Fix cut option for float values.
-6. Use JavaFx instead of Swing for GUI implementation.
+2. Use JavaFx instead of Swing for GUI implementation.
-7. Add button for XY profile histogram.
+3. Add button for XY profile histogram.